Guides

 Records the system flags as candidates for review:

-• Decisions without superseded_by whose tags overlap with newer decisions (might already be obsolete).
+• Decisions without superseded_by whose topics overlap newer decisions.

-• Multiple records with near-identical title (dedup candidates).
+• Multiple records with near-identical title, which may be dedup candidates.

-braingent doctor --check stale produces the list.
+Use braingent doctor plus targeted braingent find and rg queries to produce the list.
 Review by hand; update or supersede; never auto-delete.

 Quarterly — synthesis pass

 Synthesize what the last quarter taught you.
-The output is a topic page with citations.
+The output is a topic, repo, or project synthesis page with citations.

 After the synthesis lands, review which underlying records are still the best source of evidence.
 Mark superseded decisions with superseded_by: pointing at the synthesis or a newer decision.